piotrmurach/tty-file/README.md

 TTY::File.copy_file 'docs/README.md', 'app'
 ```

+If the destination file already exists, a prompt menu will be displayed to enquire about action:

 If you wish to preserve original owner, group, permission and modified time use `:preserve` option:

 ```ruby